apache/pulsar/site2/website/versioned_docs/version-2.8.2/concepts-messaging.md

               .subscribe();

 ```

-Dead letter topic depends on message re-delivery.
+Dead letter topic depends on message redelivery.
 Messages are redelivered either due to [acknowledgement timeout](#acknowledgement-timeout) or [negative acknowledgement](#negative-acknowledgement).
 If you are going to use negative acknowledgement on a message, make sure it is negatively acknowledged before the acknowledgement timeout.

 > **Note**
-> Currently, dead letter topic is enabled In the shared and Key_Shared subscription types.
+> Currently, dead letter topic is enabled in Shared and Key_Shared subscription types.

 ### Retry letter topic